 Austin Daily reported to the committee on the Central Susquehanna Valley Transportation (CSVT) Project Impact Study.
-Austin stated that, since the last Technical Committee meeting, the MPO has had a few meetings with the study-engineering firm Michael Baker and that a CSVT Impact Study Steering Committee meeting was held.
+Austin stated that the MPO has had a few meetings with the study-engineering firm Michael Baker and that a CSVT Impact Study Steering Committee meeting was held.
 Michael Baker provided an interactive presentation at the Steering Committee meeting.
 Austin informed the Committee that the MPO staff has a management team meeting with Michael Baker on Wednesday, May 12, 2021 at which Michael Baker will be presenting a draft of the implementation plan.
-Austin stated that it is anticipated that at the July 26, 2021 Coordinating Committee meeting, Michael Baker will be presenting the final study.
+Austin stated that at the July 26, 2021 Coordinating Committee meeting, Michael Baker will be presenting the final study.